 They take quality to the limits, offering kibble that starts with top notch ingredients that have long term canine health in mind.

-Their Australian made and owned dry dog food formula start with responsible sourcing using Australia's own ethically sourced kangaroo that's loaded with protein and iron.
+Their Australian made and owned dry dog food formula start with responsible sourcing using Australia's own ethically sourced Kangaroo, Chicken or Salmon that's loaded with protein and iron.
 They include superfoods such as turmeric and blueberries, balanced omega 3's and six rich oils that help provide a well balanced 11% fat content.